-If you have a nose which has uncorrected problems either in appearance or breathing after a prior rhinoplasty, we will be pleased to consult with you, examine your nose, and explain what can be done to improve or correct it.
-Explanations of nasal physiology, airway, anatomical design, and surgical approaches for correction will all be discussed at the time of your initial consultation.
+If your nose has uncorrected problems, either in appearance or breathing, after a prior rhinoplasty, give us a call.
+We would be pleased to consult with you, examine your nose, and explain how to improve or correct it.
+During your consultation, we will provide explanations of nasal physiology, airway, anatomical design, and surgical approaches for correction.

-Your surgeons at Fairbanks Plastic Surgery Center of Utah have extensive experience and expertise in performing these procedures.
-Every care and attention will be taken to maintain your health and well-being while providing you the optimal result from your Cosmetic Plastic Surgery operation.
+Your surgeons at Fairbanks Plastic Surgery Center of Utah have extensive experience and expertise performing secondary rhinoplasty surgery.
+We are committed to taking every care to maintain your health and well-being while providing you the optimal result from your cosmetic/reconstructive plastic surgery operation.

 Corrective Nose Surgery

-If you have had prior nasal surgery, and achieved an unsatisfactory result, or have difficulty breathing after surgery, be sure to call the office and come in for a consultation/evaluation of your result.
+If you have had prior nasal surgery, and achieved an unsatisfactory result, or have difficulty breathing after surgery, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and come in for a consultation/evaluation of your nose.
 We are well known for our ability to correct failed rhinoplasties.
-It is likely that we will be able to help you out.
+In all likelihood, we will be able to help you.

 *All before and after photos are real patients of Fairbanks Plastic Surgery.
 Identifiable images are used with patient permission.